-Due to the fact that oil and gas development would be the same as under Alternative A, impacts on public health and safety under Alternative C would be approximately the same as under Alternative A.
+Due to the fact that other fluid minerals management would be close to the same as under Alternative B, impacts on public health and safety under Alternative D would be approximately the same as under Alternative B.

 Past, present, and reasonably foreseeable future actions contributing to cumulative impacts on public health and safety include public health and safety concerns relating to exploration and extraction of fluid minerals on private or state fluid minerals in the planning area.
 Drilling, stimulation, and production would expose the public to air, noise, and light emissions from generators and drilling equipment; spills of hazardous chemicals; fires and equipment explosions; and heavy equipment travel and traffic.
 Incremental impacts would include an increased potential for exposure to public health and safety hazards in areas identified as open to development.
 There would be fewer public health and safety issues for areas that restrict leasing or surface facilities.